learn-co-curriculum/learn-expert-escalating-an-issue/README.md

 - [ ] If the student is having an issue in the Learn IDE, you should be able to re-create this same issue **IN YOUR OWN LEARN IDE**.
 - [ ] Do an `@here` in the `#learn-experts` channel to see if any of the other learn experts can help.
 - [ ] If the student can _move forward_ (just got to the next lesson for now) then this is _not_ a blocking issue and can be logged as High, Medium, or Low.

+#### Free V Paid

+A lot of theses escalation levels rely knowing the difference between a Free student and a Paid student.
+We can easily figure this out by looking at what batch the question is being asked in.

+The following are the only paid batches:

+- js-cert-000
+- ruby-cert-000
+- html-000
+- v-000
+- wdf-000

+All other batches are Free.locking issue and can be logged as High, Medium, or Low.

 ## Resources